bec-archer/SR80-Manuals/user-manual.md

 Tap any thumbnail to view the photo full-screen.
 Tap the photo or swipe down to close.
 Photos with markup show a small blue pencil badge on their thumbnail.

 If you snap a bad photo while the camera is open, tap the **X** on its thumbnail in the camera strip to remove it right away.
 Once a photo is uploaded, only an admin can delete it (see "Deleting Photos" in the Front Counter section above).

+To change which photo is the hero (the big square at the top), **press and hold** on any thumbnail and tap **Make Hero Image**.
+See "Reordering Photos (Make Hero Image)" in the Front Counter section above for full details.

 #### Marking Up Photos (Tech Station)